Copyright 2014-2019 Hidden Wirral

-There is a Maximum of 20 guests aloud.
+There is a Maximum of 20 Guests per Investigation allowed.

 The History of the New Brighton Palace is a fascinating one, the tunnels are said to go back over 200 Years to the Times of the Wreckers & Smugglers and were later redeveloped when the Palace was built.
 The tunnels were then used as a munitions factory during WW2 and later became a nightclub known as The Creep.
 The Tunnels were then abandoned and unused for over 20 years until Hidden Wirral took over the lease and now Historic Tours and Events in these Victorian Tunnels